JASYTIONLINE/3302-cmpa-repo/content/index.md

 The site is not just for assignments — it is designed to be **a living system** that blends coursework with ongoing PMP exam study and professional project management practice.

 ---
 ## How to Use This Site
 This site is organized into **categories**, each representing a major domain of project management knowledge.
 Here’s how to navigate effectively:

 1. **Start with Quick Links**
    - Use the **Quick Links panel** below to jump directly to About, References, Glossary, or the repository README.
-Generaly: Quick links take you to other pages in the same folder and Navigation Links take you to other index pages in related catagories outside the folders.
+Generally: Quick links take you to other pages in the same folder and Navigation Links take you to other index pages in related categories outside the folders.
    - These pages give you context and supporting resources.

 2. **Explore Main Categories**